-- Start with the lock assembly (Part A).
-Press firmly into the pre cut opening.
-(Note: it should fit snugly but not so tight that you need to force it in.)
+- 1. Start with the lock assembly.
+Press firmly into the pre cut inletting.
+Place the back end in first and then the front of the lock assembly (Note: it should fit snugly but not so tight that you need to force it in.)
 If forcing is required note the areas where wood removal needs to occur.
 In the event that the lock is loose you will need to add spacers in the gaps to ensure a proper fit.
-Wood putty can be used to fill in holes, but do not use to hold lock assembly in place. - Once the lock assembly is in place visually verify that the screw holes line up.
+Wood putty can be used to fill in holes, but do not use to hold lock assembly in place. - 2.
+Position the Ramrod Retaining Spring into the Stock so that the end of the spring which has the loop-hole is positioned towards the muzzle & the curve is downwards towards the ramrod channel - Once the lock assembly is in place visually verify that the screw holes line up.
 If holes are not perfectly aligned, enlarge one or both stock holes with a round file or drill to permit alignment.
-Screws should be snug against the barrel. - Install the front lock plate screw & washer through the hole in the stock, passing it through the loop hole in the ramrod retaining spring and into the corresponding hole in the lock plate. - 4.
+Screws should be snug against the barrel. - 4.
+Install the front lock plate screw & washer through the hole in the stock, passing it through the loop hole in the ramrod retaining spring and into the corresponding hole in the lock plate. - 5.
 Install the second lock plate screw & washer.